-In April 2010, we restructured our \$10.6 million loan with PharmaBio and agreed to (a) an immediate payment in cash of \$6.6 million (\$4.5 million in principal and \$2.1 million in accrued interest) and (b) payment of the remaining \$4 million principal amount in \$2 million installments on each of July 30 and September 30, 2010.
+In April 2010, we restructured our \$10.6 million loan with PharmaBio and paid in full all obligations related to the loan as follows: (a) an immediate payment in cash of \$6.6 million (\$4.5 million in principal and \$2.1 million in accrued interest) and (b) payment of the remaining \$4 million principal amount in \$2 million installments on each of July 30 and September 30, 2010.
 In addition, PharmaBio surrendered to us for cancellation warrants to purchase an aggregate of 159,574 shares of our common stock.
-See, in our 2010 Form 10-K, "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Debt - Loan with PharmaBio Development Inc." As of December 31, 2010, all of our obligations related to the loan with PharmaBio were paid in full.
+See, in our 2010 Form 10-K, "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Debt - Loan with PharmaBio Development Inc."